 When selecting a carpet, many designers spend their time on choices, such as

 Generally speaking, you have two options to choose from: Wall-to-wall carpet, or carpet tiles.
 There is no one correct choice between the two, but your budget and the needs of your project will determine which choice is right for you.

 Wall-to-wall carpets: the luxury choice

 Wall-to-wall carpeting is the superior offering with regard to quality and design versatility.

-If your project requires custom designs or large-scale patterning, this is certainly the option you’ll want to go with.
+If your project requires custom designs or large-scale patterning, wall-to-wall carpets are certainly the option you’ll want to go with.

 With its seamless finish, wall-to-wall carpeting grants you a high degree of creative freedom if you decide to go with a custom design.
 Only the bounds of the space you are designing and your imagination set the limit.

-The good news is, proper planning and training on the part of you and your carpet installer can keep the waste to a minimum.
+The good news is, proper planning and training on the part of you and your carpet installer can keep the waste of wall-to-wall carpets to a minimum.

 Carpet tiles: the cost-effective choice